Admissions Year 7-11

 - Looked after children are those in the care of a public authority and are in public care.; Applications made under this criterion must be accompanied by details of circumstance and professionally supported evidence (e.g. from an appropriate social worker).

 Parents of children who have not been offered a place at the school may ask for their child’s name to be placed on a waiting list.
-The waiting list, which will be maintained until December 2017, will be operated using the same admissions criteria listed above.
+The waiting list will be operated using the same admissions criteria listed above.
 Placing a child’s name on the waiting list does not guarantee that a place will become available.
 This does not prevent parents from exercising their right to appeal against the decision not to offer a place.
-It is possible that when a child is directed under the local authority’s fair access protocol they will take precedence over those children already on the list.
+It is possible that when a child is directed under the local authority’s fair access protocol, they will take precedence over those children already on the list.

 The school participates in the local authority’s Fair Access Protocol to allocate places to vulnerable and other children in accordance with the School Admission Code 2012.
 Admitting pupils under the protocol may require the school to admit above the planned admission number for the relevant year group.

-Click Here to link to the sixth form admissions page.
+Click Here to link to the separate sixth form admissions page.